-Give a Dog a Bone is currently in the process of officially becoming a 501(c)(3), and is committed to reducing the number of homeless, relinquished, abandoned and needlessly destroyed dogs.
+Give a Dog a Bone Rescue is 501(c)(3) ID#46-3922304, and is committed to reducing the number of homeless, relinquished, abandoned and needlessly destroyed dogs.
 This promise to the animals has been directly dependent upon the communityĺs donations of funds, equipment needed and families like ours that start out fostering these needy dogs in their homes.
 With a large network of veterinary clinics, shelter workers, and other rescues and volunteers who all work together for the same cause.
 GDBR goal is to assist the Southern Arizona network that enables as many adoptable dogs & cats on death row to be saved as possible.
 We live to save as many adoptable dogs & cats as possible to put them in homes like yours.

 Why should you adopt?